donejs/donejs/docs/features.md

 |   ├── test.html
 ```

-This folder contains everything the component needs: a working demo page, a basic test, and documentation placeholder markdown file.
+This folder contains everything a properly maintained component needs: a working demo page, a basic test, and documentation placeholder markdown file.

-##### 3. Standalone component generator
+##### Simple component generator

 For simple, standalone components: